 Elected members, acting as the council, are responsible for:

-- the development and adoption of council policy
+- the development and adoption of council policies, plans and budgets

 - monitoring the performance of the council against its stated objectives and policies